The Negative Reviews Of Season 2 Of

 It's a tough pill for Clay (Dylan Minnette) to swallow.
 Clay thought he was getting revenge, just as, maybe, critics of season 1 did.
 But season 2 of 13 Reasons Why really drives home an uncomfortable point: Hannah is already dead.
 You can't save her.
 But maybe, you can help the other people who are still here.

 No, it does not depict a suicide in season 2.
 (Though it could have).
-However, it's really in how it humanises Hannah that makes it a smarter, more considerate season.
+However, it's really in how it humanizes Hannah that makes it a smarter, more considerate season.

 That's why it's so disappointing to see critics suggest that season 2 was unnecessary, that Hannah's story was already "over" as it was in the book.
 Sure, there were no more tapes, but isn't Hannah's story really that of a young woman who faced sexual assault, harassment, and slut-shaming, ultimately leading her to see no alternative but to take her own life?
 If we're talking on a cultural scale, that is anything but over.